itcig/cig-sdk/README.md

 $ docker exec -it $CONTAINER_ID bash

 # Create new project (interactive wizard for setting up project)
-$ gdev create
+$ cig create
 ```

 ## Creating new project
 Before creating a new project you should setup a GIT repository for your new project.

 It's also advisable to create a config file to your home directory with some default values.
-File should be named ~/.gdev/gdevconf.yml
+File should be named ~/.cig-sdk/config.yml

-Example gdevconf.yml:
+Example config.yml:
 ```
 create:
   defaults: